QR3.7.1 The Curious Case of Quantum Spin

 QR3.5.1 Hidden Variables?

-Einstein, like Newton, thought light particles followed one path from source to screen, so when the data favored quantum theory, that waves interfere then hit the screen at a random point of their spread, he had two options: either quantum theory was wrong or the physical causes were unknown:
+Einstein, like Newton, expected light particles to follow one path from source to screen, so when the data favored quantum theory, that waves interfere then hit the screen at a random point, he had two options: either quantum theory was wrong or the physical causes were unknown:

 “This is the fundamental problem: either quantum mechanics is incomplete and needs to be completed by a theory of hidden quantities, or it is complete and then the collapse of the wave function must be made physically plausible.
 This dilemma has not been solved until today, but on the contrary has become more and more critical.”
 (Audretsch, 2004), p73.

 For example, the rules of Minecraft don’t explain how its blocks exist, nor do the rules of chess say how its pieces exist, because that is outside their domain.
-A created scene can never be fully explained by its local rules, so perhaps physical rules can’t explain photons for the same reason.
-The player of a game doesn’t have to follow its rules, as I can turn off a game or tip over a chess board.
-If physical events are also generated, then perhaps physical events can’t explain photons because they originate outside the physical domain.
-How this could occur is now explored.
+A created scene can’t be fully explained by its local rules, so perhaps physical rules can’t explain photons for the same reason.
+I can turn off a game or tip over a chess board so likewise, what generates physical events doesn’t have to follow their rules.
+But if quantum events are outside the physical domain, what are the rules?

 Next